kraglesh/Moologic/Simulations/Objects/Implementation.md

 # Implementation

-Implementation is the hard part, having to incoperate a entire velocity system is laborious work; heres a way to do the kb without a vel system.
+Implementation is the hard part, having to incoperate a entire velocity system is laborious work; heres a way to do the kb **without** a velocity system.

-When creating a temp velocity system, to save the varaible we can either save it as a global, or recurisvly call it.
+When creating a temp velocity system, to save the varaible we can either save it as a global, or recursively call it.

 This is an example of storing the velocity globaly and then changing it during the collision call.
 ```js